-Hyperlipidemia, which is of interest to the cardiology outpatient clinic of our hospital, is important because it is a life-threatening disease.
+Hyperlipidemia, which our hospital's cardiology outpatient clinic deals with, is important because it is a life-threatening disease.

 Hyperlipidemia caused by high cholesterol is an insidious disease.
 An increase in the rate of fat in the blood and abnormal changes in fats cause hyperlipidemia.
-In healthy individuals, LDL cholesterol level should be below 130mgr/dL, triglyceride level should be below 150mgr/dl and total cholesterol level should be below 200mgr/dL.
-HDL cholesterol levels should be above 40mgr/dL in women and 50mgr/dL in men.
+In healthy individuals, LDL cholesterol level should be below 130 mg/dL, triglyceride level below 150 mg/dl and total cholesterol level below 200 mg/dL.
+HDL cholesterol level should be above 40mgr/dL in women and 50mgr/dL in men.

-Although there is no single cause of hyperlipid emia, genetic factors, slowing metabolism, diet and lifestyle, smoking and alcohol consumption, diabetes and thyroid diseases can often cause hyperlipidemia.
-Genetically induced hyperlipidemia is called primary hyperlipidemia.
-Secondary hyperlipidemia is caused by other causes.
+Although there is no single cause of hyperlipidemia, genetic factors, slowing metabolism, diet and lifestyle, smoking and alcohol consumption, diabetes and thyroid diseases can cause hyperlipidemia.
+Genetic hyperlipidemia is called primary hyperlipidemia.
+Other causes are secondary hyperlipidemia.